A Traditional Italian Dinner

 Primo is a pasta dish, risotto, gnocchi, or soup served with a hard bread.
 For a lighter meal (or one with fewer courses, you might serve this as your main dish and exclude the Secondo.)
 For this course, I served Fettuccine with Truffle Sauce and Asparagus.

-Other Primo options might be Ragu Bolognese, Tagliolini with Vegetables, Spaghetti and Meatballs, or Lasagna.
+Other Primo options might be Ragu Bolognese, Cabbage and Sausage Rigatoni, Butternut Squash Risotto with Saffron, or Creamy Chicken Gnocchi Soup.
 A nice Chardonnay would be good with this course.
 If serving a red sauce you might go with a favorite Chianti or Sangiovese.

 You’ll want to continue serving bread through the 2nd-4th courses.
 Rustic Sourdough Baguettes are so delicious and perfect for breaking bread with your family during the meal.
 Our family loves when I make them.
 Hard and crusty on the outside, chewy on the inside, and just the right taste of tangy sourness.
 Have everyone break apart small sections throughout the meal.
 This recipe will make 4 small loaves.